caesarcai/ASAP-Hankel/README.md

 \*  If user wish not to install PROPACK, they may change "lansvd" to "svds" on line 105 and 110 of *AccAltProj.m*, as well as on line 4 of *get_mu_kappa.m*.
 This will allow the user to run the algorithm without PROPACK installation, but may significantly impact the speed.

+\*\* After Matlab 2020a, the bulid-in function *pythag.m* is removed/renamed, so we attached a copy of *pythag.m* here, but you only need it if you are using the lastest Matlab versions.

-\*\* User may download a completed AccAltProj package from my personal website, which includes all neccessary parts for running the algorithm directly, without extra installations.
+\*\*\* User may download a completed ASAP-Hankel package from my personal website, which includes all neccessary parts for running the algorithm directly, without extra installations.

 ## Demo
 Clone the codes and install PROPACK.